Step Parent Adoptions

 How do I apply?

-If you are thinking of applying to the court to adopt your step child, and live in Bournemouth, Dorset or Poole, contact Aspire Adoption before lodging your application with the court.
+If you are thinking of applying to the court to adopt your step child, and live in the BCP or Dorset Council areas, contact Aspire Adoption before lodging your application with the court.
 A social worker from Aspire would be happy to talk to you before you make a definite decision about applying to the court.
 The court application costs £170 which is non-refundable, even if you then decide not to proceed.

 If you then decide to apply to court, you will need to formally notify Aspire Adoption in writing that you are planning to do so.
 You then have to wait for 3 months from the date of notifying Aspire before the court will accept your application.